vecnathewhisperd0/fdroiddata/CONTRIBUTING.md

 If you want to add a new app you will have to add a new metadata file to the repository, like `metadata/app.id.yml`.
 Here is how to write that file.

-If the app is on GitHub, GitLab or Bitbucket, use `fdroid import`:
+If the app is on GitHub or any GitLab or Gitea/Gogs instance, you can use `fdroid import`.
+However, the metadata fields `IssueTracker` and `SourceCode` will only be generated, if the source code is hosted on one of the following platforms:

+- GitHub
+- GitLab
+- FramaGit
+- NotABug
+- Bitbucket
+- Codeberg

+If the source code is **not** on one of those you **must** add `.git` to the end of the URL.

 ```shell
 fdroid import --url https://github.com/foo/bar --subdir app
 ```